LinkWellNodes/Documentation/docs/services/direct-request-jobs/Jobs-and-Pricing.md

 Having technical difficulties with your request?
 Check out our [Troubleshooting Guide](/knowledgebase/Chainlink-Users-FAQ#direct-request-job-troubleshooting#direct-request-job-troubleshooting) for direct request jobs.

 ## Need more help?
 * Join our [Discord server](https://discord.gg/AJ66pRz4) for the fastest assistance with your request.
-We are happy to support custom data requests as well!
+We are happy to support custom data requests!
 * Check out our [User FAQ](/knowledgebase/Chainlink-Users-FAQ "FAQ - Chainlink Data Consumers") for common questions asked by our customers.